Does this sound at all familiar to you?

 Working with very young pitchers is completely different than coaching older pitchers.
 My philosophy when it comes to coaching kids that young is you want to give them a good foundation, but more importantly, keep it positive and keep it fun (keep the “FUN” in FUNdamentals).
 So while I am all about advanced training and maximizing mechanical efficiencies with my older guys, my approach with very young pitchers is totally different.

 Do you work with young pitchers?
-CLICK BELOW for a FREE Youth Pitching Lesson Framework
+I put together a complete Youth Pitcher Lesson Framework Video Program

 3 Simple Tips for Teaching Pitching Mechanics to Little League Pitchers: